-How Anna Kournikova and Enrique Iglesias' Love Tricked Everyone
+Inside Enrique Iglesias and Anna Kournikova's Super-Private Romance - E!
+Online

 In 2004 she and Iglesias sparked secret-marriage rumors (denied) and in April 2007 he told People en Español that he wasn't sure if he foresaw marriage, or even happily ever after, for them.
 "The only thing I can say is that, in my opinion, Anna, whether we are together or not, would be an ideal mother," he said.

 The following month he further mystified people, reportedly telling Sweden's Aftonbladet that not only did they break up...
 "We're divorced.
 I am single now, but that's okay," he was quoted as saying.
 "I don't mind being alone."

-After the déjà vu had worn off, Anna's rep said the singer had been joking and they were still together after five years of dating.

-Meanwhile, she did have her own thoughts on the subject, which she eventually became comfortable sharing.
+But Kournikova's rep said the singer had been joking and they were still together after five years of dating.
+Meanwhile, the athlete did have her own thoughts on the subject, which she eventually became comfortable sharing.

 "I'm never getting married," Kournikova told People in 2008, but added that "everything is good" on the personal front.

-She explained her own approach to trying to maintain her privacy amid all the public interest to The Guardian in 2008, saying, "Girls look at him.
+She explained her own approach to trying to maintain her privacy to The Guardian in 2008, saying, "Girls look at him.
 Guys look at me.
 It goes with the job, but it gets annoying when you feel violated.
 Just take the picture and be done.'"
 You could almost hear the shrug.

 "I'm not married, not pregnant, didn't have a boob job, no Botox.
-What else?"
-Anna offered.
+What else?" she offered.

-That being said, Kournikova wasn't accompanying herself on a tiny violin or anything.
+That being said, Kournikova wasn't accompanying herself on a tiny violin.

 "Hey, I took the money," she said, referring to the perks that came with her tacit agreement to be in the public eye.
 "It's simple.
 If you don't want the attention, don't take the money."

 Kournikova reiterated on The Graham Norton Show in 2010 that she and Iglesias had no plans for marriage.
-"We're fine—we're perfect...Being eight years together, it's more [time] being married [than most] Hollywood couples, or whatever." ("Common law now," agreed fellow guest Katy Perry.)
+"We're fine—we're perfect...Being eight years together, it's more [like] being married [than most] Hollywood couples, or whatever." ("Common law now," agreed fellow guest Katy Perry.)

-But in 2011, Anna told Women's Health that she did want to have children, "whether I have my own or adopt.
+But in 2011, Kournikova told Women's Health that she did want to have children, "whether I have my own or adopt.
 I love taking care of people."

 "[Marriage] isn't important to me," she continued.
 "I'm in a happy relationship—that's all that matters.
 I believe in commitment.
 I believe in being open and trusting each other and respecting each other completely."